fstephany/hello-pharo/README.md

 will install git, unzip, nginx, pharo-vm and download the base Pharo3 images.
 It will also create an nginx configuration file for your project (see `ansible/templates/nginx-site.conf` for details).

-Everytime you want to deploy the master branch of your app, run

-	$ ./app deploy

 ## Troubleshooting